Published on

 How to check:

-2. If this app is not listed, open the Play Store and enter "Android Auto" in the search.
+Step 2.
+If this app is not listed, open the Play Store and type "Android Auto" in the search box.
 Tap the Install button.

 Enable Android Auto in your car